Apache Hadoop And Yarn

 The Reservation System feature in Hadoop YARN allows distributed computing users to reserve cluster resources for critical processing operations to perform smoothly.
 IT managers can restrict the number of resources that individual users can reserve and implement automatic processes to reject reservations that exceed the limitations to avoid damaging a reservation cluster.

-YARN Federation is another notable feature introduced in Apache 3.0, which became commercially accessible in December 2017.
-By leveraging a routing mechanism to connect numerous “subclusters” within each resource manager, the federation ability is aimed to enhance the number of sensor nodes that a given YARN version can serve from 1 million to multi-thousands and thousands or more.
+Apache 3.0 introduced YARN Federation, a feature that became commercially available in December 2017.
+This feature enhances the scalability of YARN by using a routing mechanism to connect multiple “subclusters” within each resource manager.
+The goal of YARN Federation is to increase the number of sensor nodes that a given YARN version can serve, from 1 million to several thousand or more.
 Each of the “subclusters” has its resource.
 The environment will operate as a huge cluster, with processing jobs running on any participating nodes.

 Hadoop YARN key components